glynnbird/rss/README.md

 TWITTER_BEARER_TOKEN = "<twitter API bearer token>"
 ```

+**NOTE:** The Twitter bearer token is optional.
+If you want to add twitter feeds, then you need to [get a developer account on Twitter](https://developer.twitter.com/en/portal/dashboard) and obtain the bearer token.
+If you don't want to do that, just put any random gibberish as a value for the TWITTER_BEARER_TOKEN variable, because it has to be defined there.

 ### Step 3 - Create Infrastructure

 In the root of the project type: